RutronikSystemSolutions/RDK2_RAB4_RTK_UM980_RTCM_Base_Station/README.md

 # RDK2 - Base station using RDK2 and RAB4-RTK

 This example demonstrates how to use the UM980 sensor as a base station.
 The UM980 generates correction data in RTCM format.
-Those correction data are collected by the PSoC62 placed on the RDK2 on send over USB to a computer.
+Those correction data are collected by the PSoC62 placed on the RDK2 and sent over the USB to a computer.

 <img src="pictures/rdk2_rab4_rtk.png" style="zoom:25%;" />